OCM Bocas Prize for Caribbean Literature

 OCM Bocas Prize for Caribbean Literature, inaugurated in 2011 by the NGC Bocas Lit Fest, is an annual literary award for books by Caribbean writers published in the previous year.
 It is the only prize in the region that is open to works of different literary genres by writers of Caribbean birth or citizenship.

-The prize award is US$10,000 and is sponsored by One Caribbean Media.
-The shortlisted nominees are awarded $3,000.
+The prize is sponsored by One Caribbean Media Ltd (OCM) and the overall winner is awarded US$10,000.
+The shortlisted nominees are awarded $3,000 each.
 Books may be entered in three categories: poetry, fiction, and literary non-fiction.

-The judges select the best book in each genre category, which three books form the shortlist for the prize, from which the overall winner is then chosen.
+For each of these categories, there is a panel of three judges to select the best book in that genre.
+These three books form the shortlist for the prize, from which the overall winner is then chosen by a panel of four consisting of the chairs of the category panels and the prize chief judge.

 The overall winner of the prize is announced at the NGC Bocas Lit Fest in Port of Spain, Trinidad and Tobago.